dziegler/django-css/README.rst

-Django compressor
+Django css
 =================

+Django-css is a fork of django_compressor that makes it easy to use CSS compilers with your Django projects.
+CSS compilers extend CSS syntax to include more powerful features such as variables and nested blocks, and pretty much rock all around.
+Django-css can currently be used with any CSS compiler that can be called from the command line, such as HSS, Sass, CleverCSS, or LESS.

-Compresses linked and inline javascript or CSS into a single cached file.
+Thanks to django_compressor, django-css will also version and compress linked and inline javascript or CSS into a single cached file.

 Syntax::